B. SEWICKLEY, PENNSYLVANIA, 1940

 More recently he has completed a documentary about the South Bronx, “From Mambo to Hip Hop; A South Bronx Tale."
 The film chronicles two generations who grew up literally on the same streets of the Bronx, NY, and both used rhythm as their form of rebellion - for the older generation of the 1950s it was the pulsating rhythms of Cuba; for their children of the 1970s it was the rhythms of rap.

 Henry Chalfant: Un Mirada, a comprehensive retrospective of Chalfant's photography, was on view at the Centro de Arte Tomás y Valiente from September 27- November 18, 2018 in Madrid, Spain.
-In 2019 it will travel to the Bronx Museum in New York and will be on view from September 25, 2019 to March 18, 2020.
+In 2019 the exhibition traveled to the Bronx Museum in New York where it was on view from September 25, 2019 to March 18, 2020.